RyuuXS/Reforestation/README.md

-## When is a door not a door?
-When it's ajar.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”